Decompilation pipeline

 and Action::rule_repeatapply

 objects instead of actions.
-As can be seen in the code snippet below, the API for using an ActionPool
+The following code snippet shows the API for using an ActionPool

 , but with rules instead.